 - Cypress Street and Lilac Street

-19. HAVE A PICNIC IN DOLORES PARK
+19. HAVE A PICNIC AT DOLORES PARK

-Dolores Park is one of the main landmarks in the Mission and one of the top reasons why I love the Mission so much.
+Dolores Park is one of the main landmarks in the Mission District and one of the top reasons why I love the Mission so much.
 It’s absolutely the perfect place to grab some food, have a picnic, and sunbathe on a sunny day (not to mention the great opportunities for people watching).
 The best part of all, the people who come here are actually locals.

 If you grab a spot higher up on the hill, you will be treated to some outstanding views of the urban skyline.
 Bring a picnic, a blanket, a football, a pair of sunglasses, and some speakers and you’re sure to have a great time.